Tihstep/Equivariant-models/README.md

 **[Article](https://arxiv.org/)** | **[Experiments](https://api.wandb.ai/links/tihstepml/54mw7gv0)**

 --------------------------------------------------------------------------------
-**Convolutional neural networks have become a standard approach for image processing tasks, with their key architectural property being the equivariance to translation provided by the local connectivity and weight sharing of convolutional layers.
-This equivariance allows the model to reduce the number of parameters and guide the learning process in an effective way.
-In this work, we investigate the benefits of incorporating equivariance to a wider range of transformations, beyond just translation, when dealing with structured data such as metamaterials.
-By leveraging the a priori knowledge about the symmetries present in the metamaterials dataset, we investigate G-steerable models, which are equivariant to the corresponding transformations, such as reflections and circular shifts.**
+**The experiments conducted in this work demonstrate the importance of incorporating appropriate equivariance properties into the model architecture when dealing with data that exhibits specific symmetries.**
+By leveraging the a priori knowledge about the nature of the metamaterials dataset, we were able to design models that are equivariant to the relevant transformations, such as reflections and circular shifts.
+These equivariant models were shown to converge faster and achieve better performance compared to standard, non-equivariant models, especially when the training data was augmented with the corresponding transformations.

 --------------------------------------------------------------------------------